fearsometurtle/Challenge7/README.md

 # ReadMe Generator

 ## Description
 This application generates a ReadMe file by gathering the inputted information in the command line using Node.js and the inquirer package.
 This will allow a simple creation of the basic guidelines in a ReadMe file to be created.
+Here's a link to the video file to make it simplier to understand how to properly use the app: https://drive.google.com/file/d/1sXIsPMoEXOSQ92aFZTK7OZCtAaMllw6P/view

 ## Table Of Contents
 * [Description](#description)